 - 1. Double-click the ids install.app icon. - 2.
 Select one of the following installation types: - Administrative Installation: An administrative installation is a traditional Informix installation that runs as user and group informix on the system. - Private Installation: A private installation does not require user and group informix on the system.
+A private installation is a non-root installation.
 The database server administrator (DBSA) is the user who completes installation of the product.
-Much of the information about non-root installation on UNIX and Linux applies to private installation on the Mac OS X, including product limitations with this type of installation.
+Much of the information about non-root installation on UNIX and Linux applies to non-root installation on the Mac OS X, including product limitations with this type of installation.
 See "Non-root installation" on page 1-4. - 3.
 Enter the system administrator password when you are prompted for it. - 4.
 Follow the instructions in the installation application. - a.
 Read and accept the license to proceed with the installation.
 Depending on your selections, you might have to accept more than one license agreement. - b.
 You can install into the default directory or select a different directory. - c.
 Select Custom setup to install the product or products with selected features. - d.
 Select the products and features that you want to install.